pingcap/docs/br/br-checkpoint.md

 > **Note:**
 >
-> `gc-safepoint` created before backup is deleted after the snapshot backup is completed and you do not need to delete it manually.
+> `gc-safepoint` created before backup is deleted after the snapshot backup is completed.
+You do not need to delete it manually.

 ## Implementation details